Wolverine 1000 Mile Review — Are They Tough Enough?

 Founded all the way back in 1883 — way before the mutton-chopped comic book character — Wolverine has a long history that includes a stint developing pigskin gloves for the U.S. Navy during World War 2.
-The company launched their iconic 1000 Mile boot in the 1910s after developing an unusual method of processing shell horsehide into soft and pliable leather, and while today the boot is made from full grain cowhide, its status as an icon of American footwear endures.
+In the 1910s, Wolverine developed an unusual method to process shell horsehide into soft, pliable leather and launched its iconic 1000 Mile boot.
+Though now made from full-grain cowhide, the boot remains an enduring icon of American footwear.

 Endure might be the most appropriate sentiment for these boots.
-As the name suggests and Wolverine outright states on their site, the boot is meant to give you a thousand miles of wear.
+As the name suggests, and Wolverine clearly states on their site, the boot should provide a thousand miles of wear.
 Does the craftsmanship really hold up?

 [Love the look?
 Find the best price on Amazon or at Wolverine.com.]